-Cash provided by (used in) financing activities was \$(2.4) billion and \$(2.6) billion for Q1 2019 and Q1 2020.
-Cash outflows from financing activities result from principal repayments of finance leases and financing obligations and repayments of long-term debt and other and were \$2.6 billion and \$3.3 billion in Q1 2019 and Q1 2020.
-Property and equipment acquired under finance leases was \$2.6 billion and \$2.2 billion during Q1 2019 and Q1 2020, reflecting investments in support of continued business growth primarily due to investments in technology infrastructure for AWS, which investments we expect to continue over time.
+Cash provided by (used in) financing activities was \$(2.2) billion and \$7.4 billion for Q2 2019 and Q2 2020, and \$(4.5) billion and \$4.8 billion for the six months ended June 30, 2019 and 2020.
+Cash inflows from financing activities resulted from proceeds of short-term debt, and other and long-term debt of \$283 million and \$12.4 billion for Q2 2019 and Q2 2020, and \$473 million and \$13.0 billion for the six months ended June 30, 2019 and 2020.
+Cash outflows from financing activities resulted from payments of short-term debt, and other, long-term debt, finance leases, and financing obligations of \$2.4 billion and \$4.9 billion in Q2 2019 and Q2 2020, and \$5.0 billion for the six months ended June 30, 2019 and 2020.
+Property and equipment acquired under finance leases was \$3.3 billion and \$3.2 billion during Q2 2019 and Q2 2020, and \$5.9 billion and \$5.3 billion for the six months ended June 30, 2019 and 2020, reflecting investments in support of continued business growth primarily due to investments in technology infrastructure for AWS.

-We had no borrowings outstanding under the Commercial Paper Program or Credit Agreement and \$740 million of borrowings outstanding under our Credit Facility as of March 31, 2020.
-In April 2020, we issued \$1.1 billion under the Commercial Paper Program.
+We had no borrowings outstanding under the Credit Agreement, \$730 million of borrowings outstanding under the Commercial Paper Program, and \$573 million of borrowings outstanding under our Credit Facility as of June 30, 2020.
 See Item 1 of Part I, "Financial Statements - Note 5 - Debt" for additional information.

-We recorded net tax provisions of \$836 million and \$744 million in Q1 2019 and Q1 2020.
+We recorded net tax provisions of \$257 million and \$984 million in Q2 2019 and Q2 2020, and \$1.1 billion and \$1.7 billion for the six months ended June 30, 2019 and 2020.
 Certain foreign subsidiary earnings are subject to U.S. taxation under the U.S. Tax Act, which also repeals U.S. taxation on the subsequent repatriation of those earnings.
 We intend to invest substantially all of our foreign subsidiary earnings, as well as our capital in our foreign subsidiaries, indefinitely outside of the U.S. in those jurisdictions in which we would incur significant, additional costs upon repatriation of such amounts.

 Tax benefits relating to excess stock-based compensation deductions and accelerated depreciation deductions are reducing our U.S. taxable income.
 The U.S. Tax Act enhanced and extended accelerated depreciation deductions by allowing full expensing of qualified property, primarily equipment, through 2022.
-Cash taxes paid (net of refunds) were \$168 million and \$305 million for Q1 2019 and Q1 2020.
+Cash taxes paid (net of refunds) were \$283 million and \$486 million for Q2 2019 and Q2 2020, and \$451 million and \$791 million for the six months ended June 30, 2019 and 2020.
 As of December 31, 2019, we had approximately \$1.7 billion of federal tax credits potentially available to offset future tax liabilities.
 Our federal tax credits are primarily related to the U.S. federal research and development credit.
 As we utilize our federal tax credits we expect cash paid for taxes to increase.
 We endeavor to manage our global taxes on a cash basis, rather than on a financial reporting basis.
-In connection with the European Commission's October

-2017 decision against us on state aid, Luxembourg tax authorities computed an initial recovery amount, consistent with the European Commission's decision, of approximately €250 million, that we deposited into escrow in March 2018, subject to adjustment pending conclusion of all appeals.
+In connection with the European Commission's October 2017 decision against us on state aid, Luxembourg tax authorities computed an initial recovery amount, consistent with the European Commission's decision, of approximately €250 million, that we deposited into escrow in March 2018, subject to adjustment pending conclusion of all appeals.